openmanuscript/openmanuscript/tools/README.md

 ## oms2docx (new)

 This script will become the standard OMS conversion script, with others being deprecated.
+Features will be added to this script to support all aspects of the OpenManuscript format.

-This script creates a `.docx` file from an `openmanuscript` database.
-It is currently under development, and does not support all features.
-This is built on top of `python-dox` and an adapted snippet of html tree parsing code shared in the comments of that project.
+This is built on
+top of `python-dox` and an adapted snippet of html tree parsing code shared in the comments of that project.

 ## oms2rtf

-The `oms2rtf` script creates an `.rtf` file from an `openmanuscript` database.
+Previously the workhorse of the OpenManuscript scripts, the `oms2rtf` script is being depricated.
+It creates an `.rtf` file from an `openmanuscript` database.
 To create a *Microsoft Word* document, open the `.rtf` file in *Microsoft Word*, and then *Save As...* a `.docx` file.
 This conversion will change the inter-word spacing of the document, but will otherwise not change anything.